-A study of U.S. medical students showed, over 12 weeks, that those who received high-dose omega-3 fatty acids (2,496 mg once daily providing 2,085 mg EPA and 348 mg DHA), had a 20% reduction in anxiety symptoms compared to those receiving placebo treatment.
+Fish oil supplementation was associated with a modest improvement in anxiety symptoms among people with a clinically diagnosed neuropsychiatric or major physical illness, according to an analysis of 19 controlled clinical trials.
+The association was weaker in people without a diagnosed disease and it was greater when the dose was 2,000 mg or more of EPA and DHA per day and the ratio of EPA/DHA was less than 60% (Su, JAMA Network Open 2018).
+Among the studies analyzed was one of U.S. medical students that showed, over 12 weeks, that those who received high-dose omega-3 fatty acids (2,496 mg once daily providing 2,085 mg EPA and 348 mg DHA) had a 20% reduction in anxiety symptoms compared to those receiving placebo treatment.
 Treated students also had a 14% decrease in a marker of inflammation (stimulated IL-6 production) (Kiecolt-Glaser, Brain Behav Immun 2011).
-The study intentionally used an extremely concentrated fish oil (supplied by OmegaBrite) high in EPA due to evidence that EPA has relatively stronger anti-inflammatory and antidepressant effects than DHA.
+The study intentionally used an extremely concentrated fish oil (supplied by OmegaBrite) high in EPA due to earlier evidence that EPA has relatively stronger anti-inflammatory and antidepressant effects than DHA.

 Fish oil may help reduce the frequency of migraine headaches, although the evidence is mixed.
 Based on positive findings of some small, early studies, a placebo-controlled study involving 183 migraine patients was conducted in France in which roughly half the patients received 6 grams of fish oil daily for 16 weeks and the other half received a placebo.
 During this period, 55% and 45% reductions in migraine attacks occurred, respectively, in the fish oil and placebo groups, indicating a strong placebo effect and a modest fish oil effect.
 However, the primary end-point of the study was the effect during only the last 4 weeks of treatment and, during that time, there was no statistically significant difference in the number of attacks between the two groups (Pradalier, Cephalalgia 2001).
 A placebo-controlled study of 60 migraine patients in Brazil found a significant benefit from giving fish oil containing 400 mg EPA plus 350 mg DHA twice-a-day before meals.
 For ethical reasons, the fish oil and placebo groups also received a low daily dose (10 mg) of amitriptyline (an antidepressant helpful for migraine).
 During 8 weeks of treatment, 66.7% of those given fish oil achieved an 80% reduction in the number of days of headache while only 33.3% of those given placebo achieved this level of reduction — a statistically significant difference (Soares, Nutr Neurosci, 2017).